svanderbleek/from-bits-to-brouwer/README.md

 * Decidability in Intuitionistic Type Theory is functionally decidable

-* Building up a toolbox for Martin-L¨of’s type theory Part I. Set Theory
+* Building up a toolbox for Martin-Lof’s type theory Part I. Set Theory

 * The Generalised Type-Theoretic Interpretation of Constructive Set Theory